Riot police move in to end Myanmar copper mine protest

 As the number of land disputes increase, villagers appear emboldened by reforms under Thein Sein, who took office in March 2011, and are pushing back.

-Authorities warned the protesters late on Tuesday to clear the site by midnight that day so that a parliamentary commission could carry out an investigation, but the camps remained.
+Authorities warned the protesters late on Tuesday to clear the site by midnight that day so that a parliamentary commission could carry out an investigation.

 State television said all project work had been halted since November 18 because of the protests.

+Myo Thant, a member of the 88 Generation Students Group who has been monitoring the situation in Monywa, said: “Police used tear gas canisters.
+Gun shots were not heard.
+So far as we know, three Buddhist monks were injured in the fire that broke out at one of the camps.
+Nobody knows for sure how the fire started.”

-Protests stretching back at least three months have involved thousands of villagers and supporters.
-They told Reuters in September that four of 26 villages at the project site had already been displaced, along with monasteries and schools.
+Protests stretching back at least three months have involved thousands of locals and supporters.
+They told Reuters in September four of 26 villages at the project site had already been displaced, along with monasteries and schools.

-Additional reporting by Ben Blanchard in Beijing and Andrew R.C.
-Marshall in Bangkok; Writing by Alan Raybould and Jason Szep; Editing by Paul Tait and Robert Birsel
+Additional reporting by Ben Blanchard in Beijing; Writing by Alan Raybould and Jason Szep; Editing by Paul Tait